 Detailed descriptions of the expected social and economic impacts of the actions in this amendment are contained elsewhere in Section 4.0, and in Sections 5.0 and 6.0, and are incorporated herein by reference.
 The actions contained in this amendment are expected to result in a slightly higher number of fishery participants than if the actions were not implemented.
-Changing the permit names would likely result in greater clarity regarding the application and permit issuance process amongst fishery participants, helping to maintain a sustainable level of fishery participation and associated infrastructure.
+Changing the names of the open access permit and limited access endorsement would likely result in greater clarity regarding the application and permit issuance process amongst fishery participants, helping to maintain a sustainable level of fishery participation and associated infrastructure.
 Within the group of fishermen who would have their endorsements reinstated, it can be assumed that some portion of that group will fully participate in the fishery and benefit from revenue gained therein, while others may choose to not take advantage of the reinstated permit, or may only participate occasionally.
 Thus, cumulative socioeconomic effects may be proportionate to the level at which any one fisherman chooses to participate in the fishery.

 The collection of economic data action would have a beneficial cumulative effect by filling crucial data gaps which would enable fishery managers to recognize economic trends over time, and assess the overall health of the fisheries economic base on a continuing basis.
+The proposed data collection program would be combined with the current data collection program in place for vessels holding Gulf shrimp moratorium permits.
+The purpose of combining the two programs would be to avoid any duplication of burden on vessels that hold both Gulf shrimp moratorium permits and one or more South Atlantic shrimp permits/endorsement.
 Information gathered and analyzed through the collection of economic data could be used in the future to better inform future shrimp fishery management decisions.